Empowering people who are homeless to progress

 More than 300 Guests are enrolled in detox and treatment programs each year.

-More than 200 women and children are placed into safe, affordable housing each year.
+Since 2011, 200 women and children have been placed in safe, affordable apartments.

 For over 24 years, Clyde Corbin has been the director of the Crossroads Kitchen.
 Clyde, his dedicated staff and tireless volunteers rise before dawn each day to serve over 60,000 meals each year.Learn More →